Adviser: Mrs. Candace Scoggins

 Publicist (Social Media/Marketing): You’re a people person, right?
 You know someone who knows someone?
 Good.
 Share the wealth.
 Spread the word.
 We want people to know exactly who we are.
 Why?
 Because yearbook is a student-run business and every business needs good marketing and publicity.

 Writer: People think yearbook stories are boring... well think again.
 Not with master writers on our staff.
 Staff writers are our masters of the English language.
 These heroes will interview, write, edit, proofread, and ultimately be responsible for polishing our book till it shines like a gem, hence all those gold medals!

 Editor (*Leadership Position): Not afraid of a little responsibility?
 I like that in a person.
 An editor is a staff boss.
-Typically we have editors in each content area (managing editor, copy editor, photo editor, design editor), and then two Editors-in-Chief.
-Student editors lead the class, from decision making to just setting a good example, our editors run the show.
+Typically, we have editors in each content area (managing editor, copy editor, photo editor, design editor), and then one Editor-in-Chief.
+Student editors lead the class.
+From decision making to just setting a good example, our editors run the show.

 "Any link beyond this website does not constitute an endorsement by Oconee County Schools.
 Oconee County Schools takes no responsibility for and exercises no control over the organizations, views, or accuracy of the information presented by other sites.
 If you have difficulty accessing anything on this site, please call 706-769-5130."